LBCrion/sfwbar/doc/sfwbar.rst

   The notation is ``action[<event>] = <action>``.
 Event values are LeftClick, MiddleClick or RightClick, ScrollUp, ScrollDown, ScrollLeft, ScrollRight and Drag respectively.
-  Additionallly, modifiers can be specified using the notation of ``[Modifier+]<event>``.
+  Additionally, modifiers can be specified using the notation of ``[Modifier+]<event>``.
 I.e. ``action[Ctrl+LeftClick]``.
 The following modifiers supported: Shift, Ctrl, Mod1, Mod2, Mod3, Mod4, Mod5, Super, Hyper,
   and Meta.
 Multiple modifiers can be added, i.e.